 The outlook for these patients depends on the size, number, and location of the lymph nodes containing metastatic cancer.
-For more information about the usual treatments for these cancers see our documents Nasal Cavity and Paranasal Sinus Cancers, Oral Cavity and Oropharyngeal Cancer and Laryngeal and Hypopharyngeal Cancer.
+For more information about the usual treatments for these cancers see Nasal Cavity and Paranasal Sinus Cancers, Oral Cavity and Oropharyngeal Cancer and Laryngeal and Hypopharyngeal Cancer.

 Because most cancers that have spread to the axillary nodes (lymph nodes under the arm) in women are breast cancers, the recommended treatment is similar to that for women diagnosed with breast cancer that has spread to these nodes.

 Surgery to remove axillary nodes (called an axillary lymph node dissection) is done, and the breast on the same side may be treated with mastectomy (surgery to remove the breast) or radiation therapy.

 Depending on the woman’s age and whether the cancer cells contain estrogen and/or progesterone receptors, additional (adjuvant) treatment may include hormonal therapy, chemo, or both.
 The cancer can also be tested for a protein called HER2.
 If positive, a drug that targets the HER2 protein may be used.
 For more information about prognosis and treatment of breast cancer that has spread to the lymph nodes, see Breast Cancer.